LikhithSP/HTML/kcet-website/README.md

-# HTML
-These files contains all the HTML files i practiced and created

-1. It is very a Basic KCET sample form
+# Basic KCET Registration Form
+Note : This html file needs to be improved and fixed